 Day 6: A Visit to the Vets

-Ideally, you will have already found a vet before bringing your dog home.
-Bringing home a shelter dog might even be able to offer suggestions of a veterinarian in the local area.
+Ideally, you will have already found a vet before bringing your dog house.
+When bringing home a shelter dog, the shelter might even be able to offer suggestions of a veterinarian in the local area.

-Your dog will need a checkup within the first week of your bringing them into your home.
-This can be quite a stressful experience for your dog, as the clinical environment might remind them of the rescue center in which they used to live in.
+Your dog will need a checkup within a few weeks of bringing them into your home.
+This can be quite a stressful experience for your dog, as the clinical environment might remind them of the rescue group center in which they used to live in.

 To prepare your new pet for this visit, you can take a look at your dog’s ears, mouth and paws at home to get them used to this type of interaction.

-It might help to just have a visit to the vets as a social call, and perhaps give him a treat while you’re inside chatting to the vet.
+It might help to just have a visit to the vets as a social call, and perhaps give him a treat while you’re inside chatting to the vet to get the pet used to the environment..
 Then leave and return a few days later for her checkup.

 Your vet might be able to offer help on their diet and nutrition and recommended exercises as well as tend to any medical needs they might have.